 For the carrots, I like to use a box grater to get them nice and fine, but you can also use a food processor or even just chop them by hand.

-The purple cabbage can be found in most supermarkets, but if you can't find it, you can also use green cabbage or even a coleslaw mix.
+Purple cabbage can be found in most supermarkets, but if you can't find it, you can also use green cabbage or even a coleslaw mix.

 The bell pepper can be any color you like, I usually use yellow because it's what I have on hand, but red or green would work just as well.